What income is taxable?

 - German and Austrian annuities and pensions for victims of Nazi persecution.

 - Certain pension commencement lump sums from UK approved pension schemes usually up to 25% of the capital value.

-- Wounds and disability pensions of members of the armed forces may be tax free - see HMRC manual EIM75920.
+- Disability pensions of members of the armed forces may be tax free - see HMRC manual EIM75920.

 For more information on various types of taxable and tax-free income, you may find these sections of our website helpful:

 - Tax basics: what income is taxable?